xuthus83/pigallery2/README.md

 cd pigallery2-master # enter the unzipped directory npm install
 ```
+**Note**: if you run `npm run build-release`, it creates a clean, minified, production ready version from the app in the `release` folder, that is ready to deploy.

 ### Run PiGallery2
 ```bash
 npm start
 ```
-To configure it.
-Run `PiGallery2` first to create `config.json` file, then edit it and restart.
+To configure it, run `PiGallery2` first to create `config.json` file, then edit it and restart.
+The app has a nice UI for settings, you may use that too.
 Default user: `admin` pass: `admin`

 ### Useful links/tips: